Gunman blasted through door, lingered for almost 30 minutes

 Pagourtzis, who appeared to have no prior arrests or confrontations with law enforcement, made an initial court appearance on capital murder charges Friday.
 A judge denied bond and took his application for a court-appointed attorney.

-The shooting in Santa Fe, a city of 13,000 people about 30 miles (48 kilometers) southeast of Houston, was the nation's deadliest such attack since the Florida massacre that killed 17 and energized the teen-led gun-control movement.
+The shooting in Santa Fe, a city of 13,000 people about 30 miles (48 kilometers) southeast of Houston, was the nation's deadliest such attack since the Parkland, Florida, massacre that killed 17 and energized the teen-led gun-control movement.
 It was also the deadliest assault in Texas since a man with a semi-automatic rifle attacked a rural church late last year, killing more than two dozen people.

 Meanwhile, students were being let back inside Santa Fe High School to gather belongings they abandoned when the gunfire began.

 The school's roughly 1,400 students were to be allowed inside in groups of no more than 10 accompanied by officers, said Walter Braun, the school district's chief of police.
-Braun and other officials declined to answer questions about the investigation.

-Also Saturday, authorities released the names of the 10 fatalities.
-They included a substitute teacher and a foreign exchange student from Pakistan.

 Associated Press Writer Will Weissert in Austin contributed to this report.